You’ve probably thought about how your manager manages you. But have you ever thought about how you manage your manager?

 - Take the initiative, look for opportunities to make improvements, and tackle problems before you’re asked to.

-- Participate fully in the work your supervisor wants you to do.
+- Participate fully in the work your manager wants you to do.
 For example, speak up in meetings, volunteer to sit on important committees, and welcome new assignments as a way to increase your skills and employability.

 Handle challenges with a “can do” attitude: